 Healthserv Professionals Inc. and the BC Provincial Government have partnered for a number of years to deliver the BC Public Service Flu Program to provincial government employees .
-2017 sees the launch of a new online scheduling system which we hope will lend greater efficiency and participation to the program.
+2017 saw the launch of a new online scheduling system that has led to greater efficiency and participation within the program.

 This FAQ portal is designed to answer any questions that you may have when utilising the online scheduling system.
-It is a growing library and will be updated throughout the 2017 Flu Season.
-If the answer to your question is not visible below, please direct it in writing to email@example.com.
+It is a growing library and will be updated throughout the 2017 Flu Season and beyond.
+If the answer to your question is not visible below, please direct it in writing to firstname.lastname@example.org.

 For questions relating to your department's Flu Clinic, please consult with your work site contact or the BC Provincial Government's My HR site.

 This is my first time booking online with this system.
 Which Internet browser will work best?

 Healthserv has built an online scheduling platform using JaneApp, from Jane Software Inc. When booking your Flu Shot appointment from your desktop computer or laptop, both Healthserv and Jane recommend using Google Chrome or Safari 7 or later.
 This will lead to a more streamlined booking experience all round.

 If you are booking your Flu Shot appointment on the go using your tablet or smartphone, the default browser will work just fine (they're all compatible).
 For Android users, Chrome is great, and for iPhone or iPad (2nd generation or newer) the in-built Safari browser will also perform well.

 If you are using Firefox or Internet Explorer/Edge (except Internet Explorer in tablet mode on a Microsoft Edge), you may experience some lagging but will still be able to book your Flu Shot.